HwWobbe/DefinitiveData-DeltaAlerts/README.md

 ### Considerations ...

 * TrustedCustody is an essential prerquisite.
-* Data persistence ( Volatile, Temporary, Static ) states are important factors.
+* Data persistence ( characterized as Volatile, Temporary, Static ) states are important factors.
 * GDPR is making a difference
 * (Zuckerberg's) FaceBook's behaviour has finally been found un-acceptable.